Arrive Friday evening

 You will then take the spiral staircase down to the fascinating Skittle Alley which has provided entertainment for generations of naval pensioners, experience a truly unique space, and hear about the Victorian version of ten-pin bowling.
 Take in the history of the space as a once makeshift mortuary and an infirmary before it became the Skittle Alley.
 You may even be able to try your hand at getting a strike!

 The tour will finish right next to the recently revealed Tudor archaeology, take a moment to read how it was discovered and what it took to make the remains public.
-Before you make your way up to the Painted Hall take a preview of what to expect with a look in the Sackler Gallery where you can read some of the fascinating history to whet your appetite and learn about the conservation work that took place before the reopening of the Painted Hall in 2019.
+Before you make your way up to the Painted Hall take a preview of what to expect with a look in the gallery where you can read some of the fascinating history to whet your appetite and learn about the conservation work that took place before the reopening of the Painted Hall in 2019.
 Once upstairs, you can lie back on our benches and immerse yourself in the spectacular Baroque masterpiece painted by Sir James Thornhill in 1726.

 Have your camera at the ready for the first glimpse of the Painted Hall, as you will be blown away by what you see!
 If you are not taking a tour with one of our guides, you can choose to take a multimedia guide available in 7 languages.
 Your multimedia guide starts in the vestibule, and will guide you through the Painted Hall, revealing the hidden secrets in the paintings, and helping you see the characters in a new light.
 Lay back on the benches and discover Thornhill’s use of allegory to deliver the powerful stories on a range of subjects from monarchy, religion, maritime power, commerce, and navigation.
 Whilst you are here, see if you can also seek out your zodiac sign on the ceiling.